 Section 3.
 Implementation / Production

-Operational requirements or constraints (who exactly will use your model, data or system and how?

-Will the solution run in real-time?

-Will it require collecting new data?

-One-time analysis or ongoing?

 The overall implementation will be in 5 phases with a deliverable provided at the end of each phase (figures 3 and 4).
 Completion of the final report is targeted for Apr 15th along with a presentation to summarize the stakeholders on the recommendations outlined in the report.

 The final results of the analysis will be provided in a detailed report and a presentation summarizing the results of this analysis to the Toronto Raptors organization.
 The expectation is to provide recommendations on the factors that either improve on team wins or reduce team losses.
 This information is for used by the General Manager group and/or scouting team to narrow down the search for role players based on the features important to improving the team roster.